judy-palimonka/invoice-pdf-generator-clj/README.md

 - Move PDF mark-up out of clj file into an EDN config
 - Add tests
 - Allow for input arguments

+## Notes
+This was my first ad-hoc Clojure project written back in 2015 to help out a self-employed friend who was behind on paperwork.
+This was a quick and dirty thing so excuse messy and poorly structured code.
+Improvemnets coming soon